Ex-M.Stanley, Lehman execs launch hedge fund to bet on Asia M&A

-HONG KONG, Oct 9 (Reuters) - Hong Kong-based Ardon Maroon Fund Management, run by former Wall Street bank executives, has launched an Asia-focused hedge fund with seed capital from a European family office, a company document showed, aiming to profit from events such as mergers and restructurings.
+HONG KONG (Reuters) - Hong Kong-based Ardon Maroon Fund Management, run by former Wall Street bank executives, has launched an Asia-focused hedge fund with seed capital from a European family office, a company document showed, aiming to profit from events such as mergers and restructurings.

 The launch comes as Asian funds that focus on mergers and activities such as spin-offs or bankruptcies, also called event-driven funds, have outperformed so far in 2012, rising 5 percent on average against the 3.7 percent gain overall for Asian hedge funds, data from industry tracker Eurekahedge showed.

-Frank Dominick, formerly of Morgan Stanley, and Charles Woo, who worked at Lehman Brothers, have started trading with $26.5 million, according to the document which was seen by Reuters.
+Frank Dominick, formerly of Morgan Stanley (MS.N), and Charles Woo, who worked at Lehman Brothers, have started trading with $26.5 million, according to the document which was seen by Reuters.
 They have hired Mirza Rahman as chief operating officer.

 Rahman earlier held the COO role at Artradis, which was once Singapore’s biggest hedge fund with peak assets of $4.9 billion but wound up in 2011.